LDR Faucets Review & Rating Updated: 03/30/18

 LDR Industries was established in 1971 to import and distribute plumbing supplies, fittings, and piping, mostly manufactured in Asia.

-In 2014, the company, then in a dispute with U.S. Customs over the proper classification of threaded steel pipe and facing a sizeable assessment of delinquent customs duties, sought protection in Chapter 11 bankruptcy.
+In 2014, the company, then in a dispute with U.S. Customs over the proper classification of threaded steel pipe and facing a sizable assessment of delinquent customs duties, sought protection in Chapter 11 bankruptcy.
 Coda Resources, Ltd., a Brooklyn-based importer of Asian products, purchased selected assets of the company out of bankruptcy, including the LDR name and trademark.
 Coda formed a subsidiary, LDR Global Industries, LLC to own the newly acquired business which continues to trade as LDR Industries.

-Coda Resources, Ltd. is an experienced importer and manufacturer of Asian products.
+Coda Resources, Ltd. is an experienced importer of Asian products.
 The company has been in the import business since its founding by Abraham Tropper as the Central Notion Company in 1947.
-Its initial products were buttons and other sewing supplies (traditionally called "notions" for you hairy types who wouldn't know a darning needle from a ramen noodle) that Mr. Tropper imported mostly from Japan and sold to the garment industry in New York City.
+Its initial products were buttons and other sewing supplies (traditionally called "notions" for you hairy types who wouldn't know a darning needle from a Ramen noodle) that Mr. Tropper imported mostly from Japan and sold to the garment industry in New York City.
 Japanese industry in the immediate post-WWII reconstruction period was able to produce simple industrial products such as plastic buttons, at a price far below the U.S. competition, so the company did well.

 As the New York garment industry faded, the company extended its product lines and import sources to include Taiwan and later China.
 It changed its name to Coda Resources, Ltd, in 2004 to better reflect its expanded business.
 Coda owns subsidiary companies including Cambridge Resources, Ltd., as well as LDR Industries.
 The company is still privately owned by the Tropper family, and at least three members of the family David, Moshe, and Hillel Tropper are active in the business.